openstack/openstack-manuals/doc/networking-guide/source/intro_basic_networking.rst

 being used.

-Note that if you are using VLANs on your physical switches to implement tenant isolation in your OpenStack cloud, you will need to ensure that all of your switchports are configured as trunk ports.
+Note that if you are using VLANs on your physical switches to implement tenant isolation in your OpenStack cloud, you must ensure that all of your switchports are configured as trunk ports.